10 School Safety Dos and Don’ts Caught on Camera by Security Consultants

 All of these aspects of school safety must be reviewed and corrected when schools reopen.
 Seemingly small security mistakes, such as leaving a janitor’s closet unlocked, can put students and teachers in harm’s way and cannot be overlooked.

-That is why we have put together another slideshow of photos from actual school security assessments conducted by Safe Havens International, a non-profit campus safety organization.
+That is why we have put together this slideshow of photos from actual school security assessments conducted by Safe Havens International, a non-profit campus safety organization.
 Safe Havens consultants provide feedback to schools on how they can improve security but also give feedback on where they are excelling in protecting their students and staff.
 These photos include both do’s and don’ts.

 Can you spot both the security do’s and the security don’ts in this slideshow?
 Click here to view the photos.